 While you may think testing hip packs is as simple as strapping them on and going on a quick pedal, we assure you it is more complex than that.
 We tested these packs on multiple rides of varying lengths.
-We tested these packs with a windshell on.
-We tested these packs while wearing a thick jersey, a thinner jersey, and a simple tee-shirt.
-We rode in below freezing temperatures as well as sweltering ones.
-We tested these packs in the rain and in the dust.
+We tested them with a windshell on, while wearing a thick jersey, a thinner jersey, and a simple tee-shirt.
+We rode in below-freezing temperatures as well as sweltering ones.
+We tested these packs in the rain and the dust.
 You name it, we did it.
-All of this in the name of sussing out any small, yet critical details.
+All of this in the name of sussing out any small yet critical details.

 During the testing process, we kept thorough notes on each pack.
-Then, we painstakingly ranked these hip packs on six predetermined metrics weighted based on their importance.
+Then, we painstakingly ranked them on six predetermined metrics weighted based on their importance.
 These metrics are ease of drinking (worth 20% of the final score), ease of filling (worth 20%), comfort (worth 20%), storage (worth 20%), ease of cleaning (worth 10%), and weight (worth 10%).

 Ease of Drinking

 This is a critical metric when evaluating a mountain bike hip pack.
 Having a pack with loads of fancy features and doo-dads is great, but if it's difficult to have a swig of water, there is a major problem.